Skip to content

 Baerveldt®BG101-350350 mm²Anterior chamberStandard size

-Baerveldt®BG103-250250 mm²Anterior chamberPediatric / short axial length
+Baerveldt®BG103-250250 mm²Anterior chamberPediatric/short axial length

 Baerveldt®BG102-350350 mm²Pars planaEyes with prior vitrectomy

-Ahmed®FP7184 mm²Anterior chamberBuilt-in valve, most versatile
+Ahmed®FP7184 mm²Anterior chamberValve-regulated, most versatile

 Ahmed®FP896 mm²Anterior chamberPediatric, short axial length